Rocking the USA

 Rocking the USA is the first White Lion live compilation album released in 2005, now better known as Tramp's White Lion or White Lion 2, with all new band members again but still features original lead singer Mike Tramp.

 Background and recording

 Following the release of five solo albums in the last seven years ending with the album Songs I Left Behind in 2004, Tramp continued with the reformation of White Lion.
 The album Last Roar which was also released in 2004 featured new re-recorded versions of White Lion classic tracks and with the new line up Tramp went on tour in 2005.
-The album was produced by legendary engineer and producer Michael Wagener, who also produced the bands studio albums "Pride" and "Big Game" and features the bands best live set.
+The album was produced by engineer and producer Michael Wagener, who also produced the band's studio albums Pride and Big Game and features the band's live set.

 All the songs on Rocking the USA are taken from the recent tour with the new line up and features all of White Lion's charted singles from their first four studio albums.